JuliaLinearAlgebra/LowRankApprox.jl/README.md

 - ~0.3 s in MATLAB

 This difference can be attributed in part to both algorithmic improvements as well as to some low-level optimizations.

+**Note**: LowRankApprox was last tested with Julia v0.5.0 and is no longer under active development.

 ## Contents